 Each of the 10 product we’re about to have some great privacy features.
 Some features are unique to some products, others are common to many.
 All 10 are probably equally as good, and each one has earned its spot on our list for various reasons.

 Everyone knows Firefox.
 Their “standard” Android web browser is one of the most popular, second only to chrome.
-Firefox Focus focuses privacy (pun intended).
+Firefox Focus focuses on privacy (pun intended).

 Firefox Focus is specifically designed with privacy in mind.
 It is a fast and minimal browser that automatically blocks all trackers and ads.
 All that without the need to configure anything.
 Just install it and browse the internet as you normally would.
 When you close the browser, Firefox Focus will automatically clear all your browsing data including browsing history, download history, etc.